Ninja-Squad/ninja-squad.github.com/_posts/2019-05-22-what-is-new-angular-8.0.md

 but it is currently focused on not breaking existing applications.

 Angular&nbsp;8.0 is the first release to officially offer a switch to opt-in into Ivy.
-There are no real gains to do so, but you can give it a try to see if nothing breaks in your application.
+There are no real gains to do so right now, but you can give it a try to see if nothing breaks in your application.
 Because, at some point, probably in v9, Ivy will be the default.
 So the Angular team hopes the community will anticipate the switch and provide feedback,